utahnu/obs_dev/hist221/02 The Gilded Age.md

 > *the derogatory name, **The Gilded Age**, was coined after the title of an 1873 novel by Mark Twain and Charles Dudley Warner.
 "Gilded" meaning covered with gold, but also suggesting a worthless and deceptive core.*

 # Bullet Points

+*The Gilded Age emerges out of Economic Development*

 - Modernization/Development
 	- Industrialization ->
 		- Massive wealth accumulation